Third Federal Savings & Loan mortgage review

 Third Federal Savings & Loan customer reviews and complaints

-As of October 2020, this lender isn’t accredited by the Better Business Bureau (BBB), but has closed 16 BBB complaints in the last three years — six of which were closed in the last 12 months.
-Third Federal has a C- rating for failing to respond to three complaints.
+As of August 2021, this lender isn’t accredited by the Better Business Bureau (BBB), but has closed 17 BBB complaints in the last three years — six of which were closed in the last 12 months.
+Third Federal has an A- rating for failing to respond to three complaints.

 Because it’s a regional bank, there aren’t many customer reviews online and those that exist pertain to Third Federal’s banking products, not just mortgages.
-Yelp has the most reviews at 59, where the lender has a 2.5-star rating.
+Yelp has the most reviews at 69, where the lender has a 2-star rating.

 The customers who gave the bank a high rating liked programs like the low closing cost mortgage option and the bank’s overall lower fees.
 Those giving a low rating complained of slow approval times and inadequate customer service.